hyperledger/fabric/docs/source/write_first_app.rst

 -------------------

 Queries are how you read data from the ledger.
-This data is stored as a series of key/value pairs, and you can query for the value of a single key, multiple keys, or -- if the ledger is written in a rich data storage format like JSON -- perform complex searches against it (looking for all assets that contain certain keywords, for example).
+This data is stored as a series of key-value pairs, and you can query for the value of a single key, multiple keys, or -- if the ledger is written in a rich data storage format like JSON -- perform complex searches against it (looking for all assets that contain certain keywords, for example).